A balcony is a platform usually projecting from the wall of a building, which is either supported by columns, brackets or hidden structural metalwork.

 As they are usually situated above ground to create further floor space, a balcony is enclosed with a balustrade to prevent falls from height.

-A balcony can be fabricated from a variety of materials to suit the style and design of a new or existing property.
+Bespoke balconies can be fabricated from a variety of materials to suit the style and design of a new or existing property.
 At Canal, we can recommend the best materials to use for your balcony depending on the design you choose.

 Glass is usually the popular choice as it provides uninterrupted views across a garden, property or land.
 However, other materials are also available such as mild steel, stainless steel and timber, which can be treated or coated to protect their surface in all weather conditions.

-Balconies are chosen according to their installation method on to a property.
+Bespoke balconies are chosen according to their installation method on to a property.

 Protruding or Cantilevered Balconies